The Big Question

 Mind Basics 101

 I’ve written many articles in the Freedom from Beliefs (Lies) category so this is just going to be an overview.
 The mind was designed to be a self-regulating mechanism.
 We had a thought.
-If the thought was right for us, true to our spirit, and not harmful to another, there was no emotion.
+If the thought was right for us, true for where we want to go, and not harmful to another, there was no emotion.
 If the thought was not right for us, was false, or was harmful to another, there was a signal from our body in the form of emotion or nervous agitation.
 The emotion was like getting a zap of electrical current to wake us up and get us to think.
 Our emotions related exclusively to our thoughts.

 This was the world of cause and effect.
 Thought was the cause; emotion was the effect.
+Cause and effect existed within the same being.
 If the effect was discomfort, we fixed the cause by rejecting the belief or idea.
 This was our navigation system through the land of earth.
 If we followed it perfectly, our life would be exactly what we desired it to be.
-When we lived this way using this guidance, we were in Eden, paradise.
+When we lived in this way using this guidance, we were in Eden, paradise.

 Eventually leaders enter the stage of life that wanted us to follow their ideas.
 They wanted power, riches, and followers (or should I say slaves).
 They sold us ideas that didn’t feel good.
 They said their words were true, and we had to believe them.
-Sometimes, they even said that their words were messages from God.
-When we put their words in our mind, we felt that zap of emotion.
+Sometimes, they even said that their words were messages from God (or the Lord).
+When we put their words into our mind, we felt that zap of emotion.
 That zap was saying, “Don’t listen, they are lying.
 Don’t accept this belief into your mind.”
 But we feared them; and we felt that we must listen and obey so that they wouldn’t punish or kill us.

 So this authority-induced fear caused us to listen to what others say, and to accept it as true without checking our emotional navigator for approval.
 We started to want the approval of others because we felt safe.
-Approval moved from something that occurred inside to something that came from another outside of us.
+Approval moved from something that occurred inside of us to something that came from another outside of us.
 Thus, we felt good if we were safe in their distorted world.
+This distorted normal cause and effect.
+Now the cause could be in one person’s mind, and the effect would be in another person’s mind.
+We became very confused.

 Eventually, we came to believe that if something felt bad it was true because the political and religious leaders wanted to be able to give us bad news or false ideas without our emotional systems rejecting their words.
 This idea, that if something feels bad it is true, is 180 degrees from the real truth; but for most people, it is reality.
 Once set in place, this backwards way of thinking was passed down through the generations.
 This was the fall of man.
 Parents teach it to their children as a way of life.
 It has become the status quo that no one questions anymore.